ltejada2414/PortfolioProjects/README.md

 # Data Analytics Projects

-This repository is mainly for projects I've been working on to further develop my skills as a data analyst, under the COURSERA GOOGLE DATA ANALYSIS CERTIFICATE.
-Mainly focusing in SQL queries and Data Vizualization using Tableau.
+The primary purpose of this repository is to showcase the projects I have undertaken as a data analyst with the aim of improving my skills in this field.
+Specifically, these projects are centered around enhancing my proficiency in utilizing SQL queries and creating data visualizations using Tableau.